 Reading is the foundation of success at school.
-As a teacher, I have found the systems available for teaching reading in the classroom consistently fall short.
+As a teacher, I have found the systems available for teaching reading consistently fall short.
 They are often expensive, complicated to implement, and not very effective.

-I've spent the last decade building a phonics system that fixes that.
+I have spent the last decade developing a reading system that: